Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

         The connected STT daemon starts recording, and the STT state is changed to `Recording`.

-        > **Note**
+        > [!NOTE]
 		> If the `Start()` method fails, check the error code and take appropriate action.

         The language and recognition type must be supported by the current STT engine.
-If you set `NULL` as the language parameter, the STT default language is used based on the `DefaultLanguage` property of the currently-used `Tizen.Uix.Stt.SttClient` class instance.
+If you set `NULL` as the language parameter, the STT default language is used based on the `DefaultLanguage` property of the currently-used `Tizen.Uix.Stt.SttClient` class instance:

         ```csharp
         void Start(string language, RecognitionType type)